rsyncOSX/RsyncOSXdocs/content/post/Remotelogins.md

-title =  "Remote servers and passwordless logins" tags = ["passwordless"] categories = ["remote servers"] description = "There are two ways to setup passwordless logins to remote servers." lastmod = "2020-08-06"
+title =  "Remote servers and passwordless logins" tags = ["passwordless"] categories = ["remote servers"] lastmod = "2020-08-06"
 +++
 There are two ways to setup passwordless logins to a remote server.
 RsyncOSX supports both.
 It is strongly advised to use ssh and ssh-keys because the traffic is encrypted and it is considered more secure.